SHOP ALL PRODUCTS NOW

 The following terpenes may be able to help you enjoy better-quality sleep:

 Terpinolene: This terpene is found in tea tree oil, nutmeg, and certain cannabis strains.
-With its ability to provide a mild calming effect, terpinolene can be helpful for those hoping to quiet racing thoughts that can often prevent good-quality sleep.
+With its mild calming effect, terpinolene can help quiet racing thoughts that often prevent good-quality sleep.

-Phytol: Found in plants like jasmine, this terpene promotes drowsiness by acting the brain’s GABA system.
+Phytol: Found in plants like jasmine, this terpene promotes drowsiness by activating the brain’s GABA system.
 It can also help you fall asleep faster and stay asleep longer.

 Nerolidol: An earthy, wood terpene, nerolidol is found in plants like ginger and may promote more restful sleep by modulating the brain’s GABA system.